Aadinath1234/AnimatePortfolio/README.md

 5. Open a pull request

 ---
-#To Visit Click Here :https://animateportfolio-front.onrender.com/
+#To Visit Project Click Here :https://animateportfolio-front.onrender.com/
 ## 📝 License

 This project is open-source and available under the [MIT License](LICENSE).